halu5071/edwards/README.md

 Edwards edwards = new Edwards(HashAlgorithm.KECCAK_512);
 ```

-other algorithm here
+other algorithm here.

 - SHA512
 - SHA3-512
 - KECCAK-512

 ### Custom Hash
 This library support custom hash you want.
 Use `HashProvider` interface which has `hash()` method.
-In some crypto currency implementation, for example NEM, not hashing byte array of PrivateKey but hashing reversed PrivateKey byte array [like this](https://github.com/NemProject/nem.core/blob/master/src/main/java/org/nem/core/crypto/ed25519/Ed25519Utils.java#L22)

 ```java
 public class YourAwesomeHashProvider implement HashProvider {